vaquita-fi/vaquita-front/README.md

 # 🐮 Vaquita: First gamify Save-to-Earn DeFi platform

 Vaquita is a decentralized savings platform designed to build long-term savings habits through gamification and smart incentives.
-Built on **Base**, Vaquita turns saving into an engaging experience where commitment is rewarded and early withdrawals are penalized — ensuring better returns for disciplined savers.
+Built on **Base**, Vaquita turns saving into an engaging experience where commitment is rewarded and early withdrawals are penalized, ensuring better returns for disciplined savers.

 ---